demisto/content/Packs/RecordedFuture/Playbooks/playbook-Recorded_Future_List_management_README.md

-Manage, view and edit your lists in Recorded Future
+Manage, view, and edit your lists in Recorded Future.

 ## Dependencies